The two newest drones from DJI are giving each other a run for their money. It's the DJI Spark vs Mavic Pro!

 For those who want to get a little more techy and really know what this drone can do, here you go.

 Like the Mavic Pro, it is fully GPS capable and has a built-in return to home function.
-So, if things to wrong in-flight (lost connection, you have no idea where it is etc) then you can call it back.
+So, if things go wrong in-flight (lost connection, you have no idea where it is etc) then you can call it back.
+You just need to make sure you take off from a clear area so it can return home safely.

 The batteries that DJI make are not just batteries, but "smart" batteries designed to help ensure the safety of such powerful LiPo batteries.